The Night The Manson Family Brought Hell To The Tate-Polanski House On Cielo Drive

 Making sure to sign their heinous handiwork as directed, Susan Atkins used a towel sopped with Tate’s blood to scrawl “something witchy” on the front door: the word “PIG.”

-Winifred Chapman, Tate’s housekeeper, walked in on the aftermath the following morning.
+Winifred Chapman, the Polanski's housekeeper, walked in on the aftermath the following morning.
 Humanity has simply not been the same since her discovery and the Manson madness that followed — including the massacre of Leno and Rosemary LaBianca the very next night.